m1dnight/exbin/README.md

  * Synced paged back or not?
  * Rate limit the amount of pastes a user can make.
  * Admin page
+ * Tag snippets and search with snipets
+ * Detect language server-side to auto-tag.